raspberrypilearning/scratch-crosshair/en/step_1.md

+Sprites rotate around their centre.
 You can see if your sprite is centred by looking at the small grey crosshair shown in the Paint editor.

 ![crosshair](images/crosshair.png){:width="200px"}